therealnicoroshi/modlist/README.md

   4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.

-### ❗  Lowering this value too much WILL make the Wheeler menu partially off screen so test any changes  ❗

-  This will reduce the resolution but also decrease the amount of pixels the game needs to render helping frame rate.
-   Try to find a happy medium between graphical fidelity and FPS.

 ### *Although the list can play without additional paid mods I personally use the frame generator from [Lossless Scaling](https://store.steampowered.com/app/993090/Lossless_Scaling/) to 4x my framerate and run this list at 144 FPS.
 Decide what is right for yourself.*